Maybe it was the ghost of Johnny U. Or football fate, or old-fashioned talent.

-Rex Ryan, Mark Sanchez or the swamps of Jersey.
+No slights intended to Rex Ryan, Mark Sanchez or the swamps of Jersey.
 But had the Jets defeated the Indianapolis Colts in last Sunday's AFC championship game, the flashbacks would have haunted countless thousands.

 The Jets, you see, inflicted the two most painful defeats in Baltimore/Indianapolis Colts history, and the Colts never exacted proper revenge.

 Until last Sunday, when Peyton Manning's precision and perfection prevailed.

 Now I know that connecting the Colts' Baltimore incarnation to the Indianapolis years is sacrilege to some.
 The team's cowardly 1984 move caused many Baltimore loyalists to disown the Colts and hope fervently for their weekly demise.